Jon-hattan/Slab-Reinforcement-Scheduling/README.md

 # 🧱 Intelligent Rebar Detailing

 A Python application that automates the analysis of structural floor plans and optimizes rebar detailing using computer vision, engineering rules, and an interactive GUI.
+|README WAS WRITTEN WITH THE HELP OF AI!

 ## Table of Contents
 - [Overview](#overview)